teleportsing/AWS-codedeploy-wordpress-EC2-lab/README.md

 ```

-The AWS Code Deploy agent is a software package that , when installed andconfigured on an instance , enables that instance to be used in AWSCodedeploy deployments The AWS Codedeploy agent is required only if youdeploy to an EC2 / On-premises compute platform .
+The AWS Code Deploy agent is a software package that , when installed andconfigured on an instance , enables that instance to be used in AWS Codedeploy deployments The AWS Codedeploy agent is required only if youdeploy to an EC2 / On-premises compute platform .
 The agent is not required fordeployments that use the AWS Lambda compute platform

 Check your security groups